-Your donation does not qualify for Gift Aid if:
+Your donation would not qualify for Gift Aid if:

-- You have been charged an entry fee e.g. a ticket for a sports event or performance
+- If it is an entry fee e.g. a ticket for a sports event or performance

-- You have entered a competition e.g. a raffle
+- If it is an entry fee for a competition e.g. a raffle

 - You have donated via a Charities Aid Foundation voucher